-- 51.(1) The senior finance manager must prepare monthly financial information respecting the financial affairs of the First Nation in the form and with the content approved by the Council on the recommendation of the Finance and Audit Committee. - (2) The senior finance manager must provide the financial information in subsection (1) to the executive director within a reasonable period of time following the end of the month for which the information was prepared.
+- 51.(1) The Chief Financial Officer must prepare monthly financial information respecting the financial affairs of the First Nation in the form and with the content approved by the Council on the recommendation of the Finance and Audit Committee. - (2) The Chief Financial Officer must provide the financial information in subsection (1) to the Director of Operations within a reasonable period of time following the end of the month for which the information was prepared.